 Last week, a documentary about World War I was released in Russia, and a segment focusing on Allied propaganda featured a unintentional cameo by Team Fortress 2's Soldier (eating a baby no less).
 I'm not sure if this reflects really poor fact-checking on the filmmakers' parts, or a really low opinion of the United States in Russia.
 Probably both.

-Aloha, fair denizen!
-Do you like new music?
-Great, you've stumbled into the right hibiscus, the only column on 8CN written by a man who accidentally purchased an autographed copy of Don Ho's Greatest Hits at a thrift store.
-Each week dozens of new rekkids, compact discuses, and cassettes (yep! they still make 'em) get released, and this is where they come to be judged.
-I'll tell ya what's good, what's bad, and what's a waste of your precious time.
+Psst!
+Hey kid!
+You like new music?
+Great, because you've stumbled into the perfect luau - New Music Monday, currently the most "Pull de String!" column on 8CN.
+Each week oodles of new music type things get unleashed by greedy record labels and this is where they all come to be judged.
+I'll tell ya what's good, what's bad, and what's a waste of your time.
 Thanks for stopping by!

 Twitch.TV recently released a report regarding the top 20 most popular games on the service for the month of August.
 The month saw some interesting changes for Twitch, including being purchased by Amazon, and more relevantly some titles being replaced by others in terms of popularity.
 Read on for the full list.